sitic/monochrome/README.md

 ```

 ## Native Video File Formats
-Monochrome supports the following video formats:
+Monochrome supports the following video file formats:

 * `.npy` (NumPy array) with shape (time, width, height).
 The data type can be float, integer (uint8, uint16, etc.), or boolean.
 * `.dat` (binary) with shape (time, width, height) and data type float32
 * `.dat` MultiRecorder format

-Drag & drop the file into the window or associate the file extension with Monochrome.
+Drag & drop the file into the window or associate the file extension with Monochrome to open it with a double-click.

-## Key Bindings
+## Usage & Key Bindings

+Click in a video to view optical traces (average intensity in a region of interest over time).
+Click and drag to move the region of interest.
+Right-click to remove the region of interest.

+Keyboard shortcuts:

 | Keybinding &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Action &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |
 | --- | --- |